jianlins/FHI_Hands_on/README.md

 # Foundations of Healthcare Informatics (2017 Fall) Module 7 Hands on project
-This project demonstrates how to use pyConText to identify the patients with family history of breast cancer and colon cancer, with the nice real time visualization adopted from Brat's design [2].
+This project demonstrates how to use pyConText to identify the patients with family history of breast cancer and/or colon cancer, with the nice real time visualization adopted from the Brat's design [2].
 For example，

 ![pycontext visual](/img/snapshot3.png)